PharmaLedger-IMI/quorum-node-metrics-exporter/README.md

 You can import the Grafana Dashboard from [here](./docs/grafana_dashboard_peers_overview.json)

-Metrics are only provided for current peers.
-If a peer is not connected, then there is no data for that peer.
+Metrics are provided for current peers connected peers and for well known peers defined in the configuration.

 See below: